pytroll/fcidecomp/documentation/solution-design/packaging_and_deployment.rst

 ~~~~~~~~~~~~

 This section describes the strategy to build and package the FCIDECOMP software in order to ensure
-support for all the required systems.
+support for all the required systems, and how to deploy it on supported platforms.

 .. _supported_platforms: